Credit Card Help

 Under the CCC, lenders need to provide “hardship provisions” or credit card help.
 This can consist of a variety of factors, is not defined in the legislation and is up to the credit provider to determine what is “reasonable”.
 These factors include: freezing interest, freezing payments, or a combination of both.

 However, credit card help is a short term solution, lasting generally for three months and at the longest, six months.
 If your situation relates to a short term problem, then this may be a great solution, but if your problem is more long term in nature you should look at other options.

 Why is Credit Card Help so Important?

-Credit card help through debt agreements works in the the best interest of both the creditor and the client.
-These agreements allow clients to repay what they can afford and allow creditors to minimise their loses.
+Going through debt agreements works in the the best interest of both the creditor and the client.
+These agreements allow clients to repay what they can afford and allow creditors to minimise their losses.

 There are much less restrictions found within a debt agreement in comparison to bankruptcy which often works out better in terms of access to certain privileges, such as being able to go abroad.
 Making an agreement with your creditor can ease the pressure every month, should you be struggling with credit card debt help.

 If you’re interested in finding out more, check out our personal debt solutions page to find out how we can help you with your credit card debt.